 NOTE 12: For SN terminated bearers to be setup for which PDCP duplication with CA is configured in NR MCG side, the SN allocates up to 4 separate Xn-U bearers and the MN provides a logical channel ID for primary or split secondary path to the SN via the nested MN-initiated SN modification procedure.

-4. The MN sends to the UE an RRCReconfiguration message including the subsequent CPAC configuration, i.e. a list of RRCReconfiguration* messages and associated execution conditions, in which each RRCReconfiguration* message contains the SCG configuration in the RRCReconfiguration** message received from the SN in step 1 and possibly an MCG configuration.
+4. The MN sends to the UE an RRCReconfiguration message including the subsequent CPAC configuration, i.e. a list of RRCReconfiguration* messages and associated execution conditions for the initial execution of subsequent CPAC and execution conditions for the following execution of subsequent CPAC, in which each RRCReconfiguration* message contains the SCG configuration in the RRCReconfiguration** message received from the SN in step 1 and possibly an MCG configuration.
 Besides, the RRCReconfiguration message can also include an updated MCG configuration, as well as the NR RRCReconfiguration*** message generated by the SN, e.g., to configure the required conditional measurements.
-The RRCReconfiguration message also includes execution conditions for the following execution of the subsequent CPAC, and may also include a reference configuration and a security update configuration.
+The RRCReconfiguration message may also include a reference configuration and a security update configuration.

 5. The UE applies the RRCReconfiguration message received in step 4, stores the subsequent CPAC configuration and replies to the MN with an RRCReconfigurationComplete message, which can include an NR RRCReconfigurationComplete*** message.
 In case the UE is unable to comply with (part of) the configuration included in the RRCReconfiguration message, it performs the reconfiguration failure procedure.